dsgallups/trotcast/README.md

 # `Trotcast`

-A parked crate for an `mpmc` broadcast impl
+a `mpmc` broadcast impl.

+See the docs for more information.